pseusys/current/sem10/DS-chat/README.md

 1. Gradle 7.6
    Can be installed with [this installation guide](https://gradle.org/install/#with-the-gradle-wrapper).
    The command will be `./gradlew wrapper --gradle-version=7.6 --distribution-type=bin`.
-   Can be installed with [this installation guide](https://gradle.org/install/#with-the-gradle-wrapper).
-   The command will be `./gradlew wrapper --gradle-version=7.6 --distribution-type=bin`.
    Installation can be verified with `./gradlew --version`.
 2. JDK 11+
    Can be installed with [this installation guide](https://openjdk.org/install/).